gregrickaby/nextjs-wordpress/README.md

 This repo does not use a 3rd party GraphQL package, because Next.js automatically memoizes the `fetch()` requests in our custom fetch function.
 This means that if we fetch the same data twice, Next.js will only make one request to WordPress.

-> If you prefer use a 3rd party GraphQL package, simply swap out the custom `fetchGraphQL()` function.
+> If you prefer use a 3rd party GraphQL package, simply swap out the custom `fetchGraphQL()` function with the package of your choosing.

 ---